Environment Specifiers#

 • can_handle Determines if the defined plugin can read and operate on the provided file.

-• environment Expresses the provided environment file as a conda environment object.
+• env Expresses the provided environment file as a conda environment object.

 Registering the plugin hook#